roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 ## Annual Cost-of-Living Adjustment:

 Every January, all employees will receive an annual cost of living adjustment tied to the average inflation of the previous calendar year, as reported by the United States Consumer Price Index (CPI).
-These annual adjustments will cap at 3.5% and will be waived for any year in which the CPI reports inflation as a negative percentage.
+Adjustments will cap at 3.5% per-year and will be waived for any year in which the CPI reports inflation as a negative percentage.
+Any employee who has reached the salary cap for their position (as shown in the Employee Salary Table) will no longer be eligible for these adjustments.

 ## Annual Incentive Bonus Plan:

 This annual incentive bonus plan is designed to provide additional incentive-based compensation to eligible employees of Road Warrior Creative.
+In order for bonuses to be distributed, the total bonus pool must not exceed 40% of Road Warrior Creative's estimated post-tax profits for the calendar year (Calculated the following March).
+In the event that this requirement is not met, Road Warrior Creative may, in its sole discretion, choose to either __(a)__ Distribute no bonuses.
+OR __(b)__ Adjust bonuses such that the total adjusted bonus pool meets the 40% requirement described above.

 To be eligible for the annual incentive bonus, the following must be true at the time bonuses are distributed:

 * You are a full-time employee of the company.
-* You have held your current position for more than 90 days.
+* You held your current position for at least 90 days during the calendar year for which bonsuses are being distributed.
 * Your job performance is considered to be in good standing.
-* The total bonus pool will **not** exceed 40% of Road Warrior Creative's estimated post-tax profits for the calendar year.
-(Calculated the following March.)

 Bonuses are computed as a percentage of wages or base salary received as of year-end.
 Bonus payments will be made no later than April 30th of the following year.
 The payment will be taxed at the flat Internal Revenue Service (IRS) rate, plus applicable state rates for bonus payments.
 In order to incentivize long-term stays with Road Warrior Creative, the following bonus structure will be used: